tytydraco/yessleep/out/No_ones_allowed_to_look_at_my_brother_when_he_eats.md

 Mom was in the kitchen preparing dinner when Hunter and Cody got dropped off.
 They popped out of an SUV Hunter's mom drove and waved, running towards the house.

-We played for a little in the yard and I explained my plan.
+We played for a little in the yard while I explained my plan.

 Cody looked like he couldn't wait.